-One of these lesser-known cannabinoids is tetrahydrocannabivarin (THCV).
+Delta-9 tetrahydrocannabivarin (THCV) is a lesser-known minor cannabinoid that’s similar in structure to THC.
 It belongs to a group of cannabinoids known as varins, which have a different structure from most of their brethren (1).

 Table of Contents

 - What’s the Difference Between THCV and THC?

 - Is THCV Safe?

 - Cannabis Strains High in THCV